danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getDefaultEmojiStatuses.html" name="account.getDefaultEmojiStatuses">Get a list of default suggested emoji statuses: account.getDefaultEmojiStatuses</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone.getGroupCallJoinAs.html" name="phone.getGroupCallJoinAs">Get a list of peers that can be used to join a group call, presenting yourself as a specific user/channel: phone.getGroupCallJoinAs</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getSponsoredMessages.html" name="messages.getSponsoredMessages">Get a list of sponsored messages for a peer, see here » for more info: messages.getSponsoredMessages</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getConferenceCall" name="getConferenceCall">Get a live end-to-end encrypted conference call this session is in, by its call id: getConferenceCall</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getWebMessage" name="getWebMessage">Get a message to show to the user when starting the bot: getWebMessage</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/payments.getPaymentForm.html" name="payments.getPaymentForm">Get a payment form: payments.getPaymentForm</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getDefaultGroupPhotoEmojis.html" name="account.getDefaultGroupPhotoEmojis">Get a set of suggested custom emoji stickers that can be used as group picture: account.getDefaultGroupPhotoEmojis</a>